 PRESS DIGEST - Wall Street Journal - May 1

-May 1 (Reuters) - The following were the top stories in The Wall Street Journal on Tuesday.
+May 1 (Reuters) - The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.

 * High-speed traders are using a hidden facet of the Chicago Mercantile Exchange's computer system to trade on the direction of the futures market before other investors get the same information. ()

 * Apple sold the largest corporate-bond deal in history Tuesday, a $17 billion offering investors hungrily gobbled up. ()

 * Home prices are rising at the fastest rate in seven years, with some communities seeing double-digit gains, as buyers are returning to a market where the number of properties for sale is in short supply. ()

 * Yahoo decided not to pursue a deal for online-video site Dailymotion after a French government official insisted that it not take majority control. ()

 * Malaysia is one of the most lucrative places in the world for Goldman Sachs, which made profits of more than $200 million from four government-tied bond deals there in the past two years. ()